strainer/barsort/readme.md

 Barsort is particularly fast especially for very large arrays and is stable for many 'organic' distributions.
 Extreme dynamic range in input values present a difficulty which can cause it to fail to order properly into bars.
 It was made for a particular use [(see spotmap)](github.com/strainer/fancy/wiki/spotmap) where that is not a problem.

-The `fullindex` method which combines barsort, insertsort and other process to create a very fast general numeric sort, monitors its own progress and can bail out to javascripts standard sort() in the event of poisoned input.
-With more developement it should be able to handle the possibility without reverting to native Array.sort
+The `fullindex` method which combines barsort, insertsort and other process to create a very fast general numeric sort, monitors its own progress and can bail out to javascripts standard sort() if it gets stuck on toxic input.
+In testing lately, even the most extreme test samples are not causing it to stall and bail out.

 ### Summary of speedtests: